\'Etale homotopy groups of algebraic groups and homogeneous spaces: Abstract

 \section{Abstract}

-We show the vanishing of the second \'etale homotopy group of a smooth connected algebraic group over a perfect field, completed away from the characteristic.
+We show the vanishing of the second homotopy group of the \'etale homotopy type of a smooth connected algebraic group over a separably closed field, completed away from the characteristic.
 This is an algebraic analogue of a classical theorem of Elie Cartan.
-Based on this result, we establish an explicit formula for the similarly completed second homotopy group of a homogeneous space, thereby giving one of the first calculations of a nontrivial higher \'etale homotopy group for a large class of varieties.
-We also construct the fibration exact sequence for \'etale homotopy groups in some previously unknown cases.
+Based on this result, we establish an explicit formula for the similarly completed second homotopy group of a homogeneous space.